 Via delle Oche, 11r

-A couple notes on pizza in Italy: Italians usually eat their pizza with a knife and fork, and drink beer with their pizza, not wine, but that doesn't mean you have to.
-Rather than coming by the slice or in varying sizes, usually a true Naples-style pie only comes in one size -- individual size, intended for one person, so each person will order one pizza, and that's their dinner.
-If you order a "peperoni" pizza, you will get a pizza covered in bell peppers (ugh!), not spicy salami.
+A couple of notes on pizza in Italy: Italians usually eat their pizza with a knife and fork and drink beer with their pizza, not wine, but that doesn't mean you have to.
+Rather than coming by the slice or in varying sizes, usually a true Naples-style pie only comes in one size -- individual size, intended for one person so that each person will order one pizza, and that's their dinner.
+If you order a "pepperoni" pizza, you will get a pizza covered in bell peppers (ugh!), not spicy salami.
 If that's what you want, look for "salumino piccante" or something similar.
-You will also not find jars of pre-grated parmesan (the horror!), dried oregano, or chili flakes to sprinkle on your pizza, however they will usually have a bottle of spicy olive oil to drizzle on top, if you so desire.
+You will also not find jars of pre-grated parmesan (the horror!), dried oregano, or chili flakes to sprinkle on your pizza.
+However, they will usually have a bottle of spicy olive oil to drizzle on top, if you so desire.

 Caffè Italiano Pizzeria -- I am incredibly picky about pizza.
 In my opinion, there are only two types of pizza: amazing and not-worth-eating.
 There is no in-between.
 The pizza at Caffè Italiano's tiny pizzeria (next door to the Caffè Italiano Osteria and in the same street as Vivoli Gelato) is the first type: true Naples-style pizza with a perfect crust.
 There are only three kinds sold here: the classic Margherita, the Napoli with capers and anchovies, and the cheese-free Marinara.
 It is very small and very popular, so try to go early to get a table, or you can always order one to-go (da portare via).
 Tell the pizzaiolo Enzino that I sent you!

 Via dell'Isola delle Stinche, 11r.